marcinbohm/some-basic-exercises/README.md

 # some-basic-exercises

-Basic exercises with javascript - run with console
+Basic exercises with javascript - run it on terminal